hanabi/hanabi.github.io/README.md

   * The 1 that was played was originally *Finessed* from a clue that happened BEFORE the 1's number clue.
   * The 1 that was played had some unique positive or negative color information on it and could potentially lead into someone else's hand.
   * The 1 that was skipped over is known to be bad from contextual information, and the original 1's number clue was intended to have *Focus Inversion*.
 For example, if someone discards to end the *Early Game* (implying that there is nothing to do), and the next player clues two or more 1s, it means that the right-most 1 must be bad, so skipping over it does not imply anything special.
+* If the *1's Out-of-Order Chop Move* is performed, but the next played has every single card clued, then the chop move "skips" over that person and chop moves the next person.

 ### The Misplay Chop Move